anthonycaccese/art-book-next-es-de/README.md

    * Box Cover Images
    * Marquee (Wheel) Images
 * Other media is optional and will be used in cases where one of the above is missing (for example Title Screen images will be used if screenshots are missing)
-* This theme does not display miximages so if you have those scraped they will not be used.

 ### Versions for other ES forks:
 * If you use Retropie or ES-DE v1.x or eariler... then check out the version [here](https://github.com/anthonycaccese/art-book-next-retropie).